basecamp/bc3-api/sections/webhooks.md

 Webhooks
 ========

-*BETA WARNING: This webhooks API is currently in beta and may be subject to change.
-We will make a final version shortly.*

 Basecamp can notify your application when something is changed through webhooks.
 A webhook consists of a payload URL to be called, which must be HTTPS, and a list of types that'll trigger calls.